What is DKIM?

 Tags

 The DKIM header includes several necessary components represented by using tag=value pairs.
-The tag will include a single letter and an equal sign, which indicates which piece of information it represents: sender, message, and public key location.
+The tag will include a single letter and an equal sign, which indicates which piece of information it represents—sender, message, and public key location.

 Required tags

-a= indicates the algorithm used to create the DKIM signature.
+- a= indicates the algorithm used to create the DKIM signature.

-s= indicates the selector record name used with the domain to locate the public key in DNS.
+- s= indicates the selector record name used with the domain to locate the public key in DNS.
 The sender creates this with a letter or number, there is no specific required value.

-h= is the entire list of headers used in the signing algorithm to create the hash in the b= tag.
-The order of the headers in the h= tag is the order they were presented during DKIM signing.
+- h= is the entire list of headers used in the signing algorithm to create the hash in the b= tag.
+The order of the headers in the h= tag is the order in which they were presented during DKIM signing.
 This is also the order they should be presented when being verified.
 The value is the list of header fields which should not change or be removed during message transmission.

-bh= is the computed hash of the message body.
+- bh= is the computed hash of the message body.
 If you choose to add the body of your email in the header, this is the string of characters representing the hash created by the hash algorithm.

-d= indicates the domain used with the selector record (s=) to locate the public key.
+- d= indicates the domain used with the selector record (s=) to locate the public key.
 The value is the sender’s owned domain.

 Sending a signed DKIM message